DanEdens/Resume/resume.md

 ---
 Self Sufficient and Driven Software Engineer with a focus on Process Automation and Data Collection.
-Offering a wide range of experience in Project management, Data collection, Risk mitigation, and Compliance documentation.
+I Offer a wide range of experience in DevOps Project management, Data collection, Risk mitigation, and Compliance documentation.
 Hands-on field experience spent ensuring data flow from sensors and assisting clients with data utilisation, yielded a strong practical sense for user-centred Design.
+Experienced Operating Independently, and worked as a stand-alone remote branch for 3.5 years.

 Incomprehensive list of tools I have delivered products using:
 - Python, NodeJS, Javascript, Java, Visual Basic, HTML, REST, PHP, SQL, MQTT, and a variety of APIs
+- DevOps CI/CD, Containerization, and Documentation generation
 - Cloud platforms including Azure, AWS, and self-hosted services
-- DevOps CI/CD, Containerization, and Documentation generation

 # Work History